Website Kama Sutra

 Web page validators

-There are several means of checking your web page for problems.
+There are several means of checking a web page for problems.

 tidy -e -utf8 file